If you would also like a face painter to attend your event, just ask Auntie Julie.

-Julie was born and brought up near Watford, Hertfordshire and still lives only a stone’s throw away from her Mum and twin sister.
+She was born and brought up near Watford, Hertfordshire and still lives only a stone’s throw away from her Mum and twin sister.
 Julie always loved to sing, joining the church choir at 10 yrs old and an amateur dramatics group at 15.

-Julie left school after her A levels and joined the Metropolitan Police.
+She left school after her A levels and joined the Metropolitan Police.
 Rather than re joining this career after having her three children she decided to enter the world of children’s party entertaining.

 Initially she worked with a partner, running games and disco parties, but was soon ready to branch out on her own, as Auntie Julie.

-Auntie Julie has always offered advice to parents on how to provide the best possible party for their children.
+Julie has always offered advice to parents on how to provide the best possible party for their children.
 This book puts all that advice into one place for easy reference.